cmgriffing-at-gitkraken/gk-cli/README.md

   provider     Add or remove provider tokens

 CORE COMMANDS
-  graph        Display commit graph in current repository issue        Manage your issues organization Manage your Gitkraken organizations work         Interact with your work. workspace    Interact with your workspaces.
+  ai           Use AI in the CLI graph        Display commit graph in current repository issue        Manage your issues mcp          Start a local MCP server for your favorite MCP client to interact with organization Manage your Gitkraken organizations work         Interact with your work. workspace    Interact with your workspaces.
 Alias: 'ws'

 Additional Commands:
-  help         Help about any command setup        Display information about your current system configuration version      Print the version number of GK CLI
+  completion   Generate completion scripts help         Help about any command setup        Display information about your current system configuration version      Print the version number of GK CLI